com-lihaoyi/scalasql/reference.md

 *
     ```sql
     SELECT ?
-AND ? as res
+AND ?
+AS res
     ```